 Sitting in the cemetery, I took it all in.
 The gravestones placed by families that were able to identify the bodies of their loved ones, the way a preserved piece of the original ghetto wall juts up against the cemetery, and the “Tree of Life,” a weeping willow sculpture with the names of those killed in the Holocaust inscribed on its leaves.

-But my favorite tip was the one to visit Ruin Pubs.
+But my favorite tip from Jeff’s family was this one: You must visit the Ruin Pubs!

 These familiar market sounds are all the more enticing in a place that looks like it might topple in on itself at any point from the weight of so many decorative items and plants balanced and growing in every which way.